flattiverse/connector-csharp/README.md

 - `Cluster.QueryEditableUnits(...)` returns `(Name, Kind)` summaries for all editable units of the cluster, including currently invisible ones such as inactive power-ups.
 - Battery maxima, cell efficiencies, hull and shield maxima, cargo capacities, and similar owner-side static subsystem capabilities are initialized from `0x80 Controllable Create`.
 - Scanner subsystems are server-authoritative runtime objects. `Set(...)`, `On()`, and `Off()` send player commands; `Current*`, `Target*`, and `Active` are mirrored back via `0x82`.
+- `Controllable.Angle` / `AngularVelocity` and visible `PlayerUnit.Angle` / `AngularVelocity` are authoritative wire values.
+They are no longer derived from movement.
 - Worm holes are visible units.
 Their destination is intentionally absent in reduced visibility and only appears once the unit reaches full visibility.
 Triggering a jump is an explicit owner command through `JumpDrive.Jump()`, not an automatic collision effect.
 - `CurrentField` is a non-solid visible map unit. `Mode=Directional` exposes a fixed world-space `Flow`, while `Mode=Relative` exposes `RadialForce` and `TangentialForce`.
 - `Storm` is an editable non-solid map unit that spawns mobile storm whirls. `StormCommencingWhirl` is visible early and only exposes its remaining announcement ticks in full visibility, while `StormActiveWhirl` is masking and additionally exposes `Damage`.